-Nga Mahi / Action Priority Lead Partners How we will work Delivery Complete the development and implementation of the Kāpiti Coast Destination Story, including an update and refresh of the Kāpiti Coast destination website including business research, develop a set of marketing and promotional material - available for use by the Council, partners and stakeholders, including business and community.
-Secure dedicated marketing resource and budget.
-1 KCDC Iwi, WellingtonNZ, Chamber, Manaaki, Kāpiti Arts & Creative Industries group and other Industry Groups, Youth Council.
+Nga Mahi / Action Priority Lead Partners How we will work Delivery Complete the development and implementation of the Kāpiti Coast Destination Story, including a set of marketing and promotional material - available for use by the Council, partners and stakeholders.
+1 KCDC Iwi, WellingtonNZ, Chamber, Manaaki, Kāpiti Arts & Creative Industries group, other Industry Groups, Youth Council and Community Boards.
 KCDC will lead this action with input and support sought from our partners.
 Further work with iwi, businesses and partners will be required on an ongoing basis to keep the story relevant and up-to-date.
-Jul 20 - Ongoing Facilitate and support the delivery of major events and encourage greater business connectivity and community involvement 1 KCDC Iwi, WellingtonNZ, Chamber, Community Boards, Event organisers KCDC will coordinate a process with partners to ensure greater awareness, support and leverage of our Major Events.
-Ongoing Building awareness of local resiliency and climate change opportunities in Kāpiti Coast, looking both at the opportunity to attract new businesses and to improve the resilience of existing industries in the district.
-2 KCDC Iwi, GWRC, WellingtonNZ, Chamber, Community Boards Council will work with partners to enhance and promote the Kāpiti Coast's climate change and resilience opportunities.
-Sept 20 - Sept 21
+Jul 20 - Ongoing Facilitate and support the delivery of major events and encourage greater business connectivity, sustainability, public transport use and community involvement.
+1 KCDC Iwi, WellingtonNZ, Chamber, Community Boards, Event organisers KCDC will coordinate a process with partners to ensure greater awareness, support and leverage of our Major Events.
+Ongoing Facilitate and support the development of a Climate Change Strategy.
+1 KCDC lwi, GWRC, WellingtonNZ, Chamber, Community Boards Council will work with partners to develop a climate change strategy.
+Mar 21- Mar 22